AsaiYusuke/jsonpath/README.md

 ## Differences

 Some behaviors that differ from the consensus exists in this library.
-For the entire comparisons, please check [this result](https://asaiyusuke.github.io/jsonpath/cburgmer-json-path-comparison/docs/index.html).
+For the entire comparisons, please check [:memo: this result](https://asaiyusuke.github.io/jsonpath/cburgmer-json-path-comparison/docs/index.html).

 These behaviors will change in the future if appropriate ones found.